vega-studio/deltav/docs/instances.md

 Keeping it simple in this case is SUPER powerful!

-Let's look at how simple it is to make our instance work with react:
+Let's look at how simple it is to make our instance work with react by making a Circle wrapper component for the concept!

 ```javascript
 import * as React from 'react';